Exam-Style Online Test | Class 11: Environmental Chemistry

 47 / 50

-47. The Water (Prevention and Control of Pollution) Act in India was enacted in which year, establishing regulatory boards to prevent and control water pollution?
+47. The Air (Prevention and Control of Pollution) Act was passed in which year, giving the and authority to issue instructions for preventing or restricting air pollution?

 48 / 50